 The key is to identify and remove PI cattle from the national herd.
 This can be done cost-effectively by testing ear punch samples collected by you as part of the official identity tagging process.

-How will the compulsory programme work?
+How does the compulsory programme work?

 What happens to PI calves?

 While apparently normal at birth, PI calves often become ill-thrifty and die before reaching slaughter weight.
 During this time they remain a source of infection for other cattle, which may lead to the birth of further PI calves.
-It is recommended that PI cattle are culled as soon as possible after being identified.
+It is recommended that PI cattle are isolated and culled as soon as possible after being identified.

 Where can I find out more information?